 |NASA Authorization [17 February 2017]||Open Access [8 August 2017]||Scientific Integrity Act [6 April 2017]|

 |Space Weather Research Act [30 June 2017]|

-The current fiscal year, FY 2017, began on 1 October 2016 with a continuing resolution (CR) — actually, 3 CRs.
-On 1 May 2017, Congress released the details of the bipartisan spending agreement.
-You can find information about the astronomical sciences portions of the Consolidated Appropriations Act of 2017, also called Omnibus 2017, on the AAS Policy Blog.
-The House passed Omnibus 2017 on 3 May 2017 (309-118, link to the Roll Call Vote).
-The Senate passed Omnibus 2017 on 4 May 2017 (78-18, link to the Roll Call Vote).
+The current fiscal year, FY 2019, began on 1 October 2018 with a partial appropriation and a partial continuing resolution (CR), currently set to expire on 6 December 2018.
+The Department of Energy has a full-year appropriation, but NASA and NSF are among the agencies under the CR.
+You can find information about the astronomical sciences portions of the House version and Senate version of FY2019 spending on the AAS Policy Blog.
+The House passed Omnibus 2018 on 22 March 2018 (256-167), link to the Roll Call Vote).
+The Senate passed Omnibus 2018 on 23 March 2018 (65-32) (link to the Roll Call Vote).